Please note that the conference and the workshops take place in two different venues in Copenhagen.

 Public transportation to Mogens Dahl Koncertsal (Friday May 24):

 Bus line 250S (stop at Kigkurren) or the Metro line M1, stop at Islands Brygge (approximately 8 minutes walk) away.

 Of course, the fastest and most Danish way to get there would be to rent a bike.
 There are numerous bike shops that provide rental bikes and a city bike program as well.

 Please come early

 Both days will start on time as announced in the program.
 If all participants arrive to register 5 minutes before the starting time, we’re in trouble 🙂 So please come early, enjoy a leisurely morning cup of tea/coffee and a croissant and maybe meet some of the other participants.

 Lunch is included on both days.
-There will be vegetarian options.
+There will be a vegetarian option.
 If you have other dietary restrictions or allergies let us know by May 9 at the latest.

 There will also be tea/coffee/water and fruit available throughout both days.

 The event has the same dress code as they do at Google: You must wear clothes 🙂 Wear what makes you happy and comfortable.